 Bart, reasonably, hadn’t had the wherewithal to properly prepare for being knocked off his feet.
 He had hit his head against the ground hard enough to leave a lump and ring his bell, but he was conscious.
 Groaning and disoriented--but conscious.

 I found Bart’s cell phone underneath a pile of crushed pigskins and ripped bags, held my hand over the phone’s light, and asked, “How many fingers am I holding up?”

 “Th- Three?
 Three fingers?”

-Abrahm answered for me, “Can’t let you turn on your phone.
+Abrahm answered for me, “Can’t risk letting you turn on the screen and paint a target on our asses.
 That goes for everybody.
 Y’all hear?
 No electronics.
 No Gameboys or gizmos.
-No flashlights but these.
+No flashlights except for these.
 They’re attracted to white light.”

-Bart, it seemed, was going to make it through without any lasting damage, so I turned my attention back to more important things.
+Bart looked like he was going to make it through without any lasting damage, so I turned my attention back to more pressing matters.
 “I need to find a way to get in touch with the sheriff and let her know.”

 Right then, we heard it.
 The low, piercing, continuous whine floating on the wind all the way from town.
 It sounded like the swan song of a dying titan.
 An eerie portent of things to come.
 No matter how many times I hear them, I will never get used to the tornado sirens.

 Abrahm chuckled, “Sounds to me like she already knows.
 Damn.
 I was really hoping you were wrong about this.”

 “Hey, sorry about Bill Goldberging you,” Jerry said, offering his hand to Bart.
 The man on the ground hesitantly took it and let Jerry pull him to his feet.

 “I… I still-- I still have to deliver--”